 In line with its Code of Conduct, Valio is committed to respecting human rights and ethical business operations.
-Valio has identified its human rights impacts and manages them through a human rights due diligence process.
+We have identified Valio’s own human rights impacts and we manage them through a human rights due diligence process.

 Management of human rights work

 At Valio, respect for human rights at the Executive Board level is the responsibility of the head of Sustainability and Stakeholder Relations.
-Valio’s human rights work is headed by Valio’s SVP of Group Sustainability, who reports about it to management.
+Our human rights work is headed by Valio’s Senior Vice President of Group Sustainability, who reports about its work to management.
 The implementation of Valio’s human rights due diligence process is directed by Valio’s Sustainability Manager through social responsibility team activities.

 Valio’s internal operating models and the mutual interaction and treatment of Valio employees have a direct impact on the people working at Valio.
 The outer perimeter shows the people who are indirectly impacted by Valio’s own operations or its supply chain.
 Included in communities are the people who may be impacted by Valio’s operations (product marketing, transportation, neighbourhoods around the plants, etc).

 Valio’s human rights impacts assessment is based on the Danish Institute of Human Rights (DIHR) compliance assessment tool as well as on several external and internal sources, such as observation and reporting channels, audits, employee surveys, and country- and sector-specific human rights reports.